regentgaming/platformer-v2.0/README.md

-Platformer with realistic physics and stuff
+Platformer physics engine tech demo, may or may not get expanded into a full game